chwilms/superpixelRefinement/README.md

 | 64 | 30 | 90 | 1 |
 | 96 | 60 | 120 | 1 |
 | 128 | 10 | 180 | 0 |

+The segmentation size, i.e., the image size during segmentation, as well information about flipping the image and the segmentation (training only) can be found in the following json files for [training data](https://fbicloud.informatik.uni-hamburg.de/index.php/s/xoRpzTWxcDB9NWM) and [test data](https://fbicloud.informatik.uni-hamburg.de/index.php/s/jgcTeZzeqRFbDLx).
+The json files contain a mapping from the image id to the height and width of the segmentation as well as a flag for denoting a left-right-flip (training only).

 ### Segmentations for training
 For training, the segmentations have to be provided in two different ways.
 First, all segmentations are expected as compressed csv-file (``csv.gz``) in the subdirectory ``segmentations/train2014/`` with an indidividual folder per scale.
 Additionally, from those segmentations the superpixelized ground truth needs to be generated as ``json``-file with scipt ``generateSpxJson.py`` followed by the script ``splitJson.py``.
 Generate the segmentations using the [framework by Stutz et al.](https://github.com/davidstutz/superpixel-benchmark) and the parameters discussed above and  paste the results into the directory structure shown below.